Year 5 is made up of three classes

 The start and the end of the day

-Our school day starts at 8.45am and ends at 3.10pm.
-Please bear with us as we are seeing children out as we need to release them one at a time as we see parents and carers.
+Our school day starts at 8.35am and ends at 3.15pm.
 Please make sure that all names are on the collection list, if you wish to add a person please speak to a member of the office staff.

 What to bring to school

-Year 5 PE days will be Tuesday and Friday every week, please ensure that on PE days your child wears trainers, black shorts or jogging bottoms and a white t-shirt.
-In cold weather your child may also wear a plain black hoodie or school jumper.
+Year 5 PE days will be Tuesday and Wednesday every week, please ensure that on PE days your child wears trainers, black shorts or jogging bottoms and a white t-shirt.
+In cold weather your child may also wear a plain black jumper or school jumper.

 Healthy snack and lunchboxes